 Once you have finalized your wedding date, we require a deposit to hold the wedding date.
+The deposit acts as the first payment.
 The rest of the payment is due a few months before the wedding and sometimes divided into 2 payments.
 The deposit is non-refundable and will secure your wedding date.
 The deposit is applied to the final payment.

 How long can we stay at the ceremony location?

-A lot of the ceremony locations have no limits on the time.
+Some locations have limits on time and others don’t.
+If your location requires a permit or venue fee, most of the time you are limited to the time you can stay out there.
 Let us know in the planning stages if you are planning to stay at the location after pictures are taken.
 That way we can make sure you have enough time.

 Can we have a wedding rehearsal?

 Since the weddings we perform are small, a rehearsal is many times not needed.
 However, we can add a wedding rehearsal on to your package.